samsquire/ideas4/README.md

 ![threads](threads.png)

-How do you template whole structures of behaviour?

-Imagine being capable of viewing the stacktrace of a program and then copying and pasting the stacktrace to change it slightly, perhaps for a different type?

 Cloning a hierarchy of method relationships can automatically introduce branch points at the right point in the code in each method.
 We can name each hierarchy so each hierarchy is an instance of a pattern.
 We can instantiate the hierarchy and define the branch point mergings.

 Merge callstacks into coroutines

  * We need an elegant representation of lists that can be passed along the method pipeline.
  * Every variable is also potentially a list type.